 The Plastic Straw or Spoon Method

-If you cut a wedge-shaped notch in a rigid plastic straw or spoon, you can use it to remove a tick.
+For a real MacGyver-style removal, if you cut a wedge-shaped notch in a rigid plastic straw or spoon, you can use it to remove a tick.
 Put the notch around the tick and gently lift it, encouraging it to dislodge.
 This technique works better on engorged ticks, and you want to take your time to remove it in one piece, head and all.

 Methods to Avoid